-As at March 31, 2022, the Company holds approximately 33% interest in the exploration and evaluation properties and assets of the Buffalo Hills-JV.
-Canterra Minerals Corporation ("Canterra") also holds approximately 33 percent with Ovintiv Canada ULC (formerly Encana Corporation) holding the remaining interest.
+Pursuant to a quitclaim, surrender and assignment of interest agreement dated May 11, 2022, the Company acquired an additional joint venture interest of approximately 17% in the Buffalo Hills-JV.
+As a result, at June 30, 2022 the Company holds 50% (March 31, 2022 - 33%) interest in the exploration and evaluation properties and assets of the Buffalo Hills-JV.
+Canterra Minerals Corporation ("Canterra") holds the remaining 50% interest.
 Canterra is the Operator of the Buffalo Hills-JV.
-The carrying value of the Buffalo Hills-JV properties is nil at March 31, 2022 (December 31, 2021 - nil).
+The carrying value of the Buffalo Hills-JV properties at June 30, 2022 is nil (December 31, 2021 - nil).